 How to refund the security deposit

-For security deposits, Uplisting can pre-authorise or take the full payment it based on whether the booking was pre-authorised successfully or not.
+For security deposits, Uplisting can pre-authorise or take the full payment.
+This is based on whether the booking was pre-authorised successfully or not.

 • Uplisting takes a hold (pre-auth) for all bookings